Finding the Best Wireless Router

 - Easy to set up

-ASUS routers are known for distinctive designs.
-We can envision this one beaming up to its mothership or getting up on its antennas and scurrying.
-Despite the futuristic appearance, this router is likely to be one of the best purchases you’ve ever made when it comes to computer equipment.
+Asus Wi-Fi routers are known for their distinctive designs.
+We can envision this one beaming up to its mothership or getting up on its antennas and scurrying away.
+Despite its gaudy appearance, this router is likely to be one of the best purchases you’ll ever make.

 This is one powerful piece of hardware.
-ASUS’s eight-antenna design was the first of its kind in 2015, and the new model continues this legacy as the best wireless router you can buy.
+Asus’s eight-antenna design was the first of its kind in 2015, and the new model continues this legacy as one of the best wireless routers you can buy, and it’s the king among gaming routers.

-All of this comes at a price.
+All of this comes at a price, however.
 This is not the most affordable wireless router, not by a long shot.
-In fact, it’s one of the most expensive routers on the market.
-Considering all the high-end features provided by this alien artifact, we can safely say that the price is worth it.visit shop
+In fact, it’s one of the most expensive Wi-Fi routers on the market.
+Still, considering all the high-end features crammed into a single router, we can safely say that the price is worth it.

 - Sleek design

-Need an affordable internet router that packs some punch?
-Take a look at the TP-Link Archer C7 AC1750.
-This is the router that tops our “under $100” category, which is fiercely competitive these days.
-The Archer C7 is the most affordable way to experience the next generation of home Wi-Fi.
+Need an affordable internet router that packs a punch?
+Check out the TP-Link Archer C7 AC1750, the best-value wireless router currently available on the market.
+This router tops our “under $100” category, which is fiercely competitive these days.
+The Archer C7 is the most affordable way to experience the next generation of home Wi-Fi routers.

-Another factor that makes the Archer C7 the best router under $100: dual USB ports and four Gigabit Ethernet ports.
-These ports give you great flexibility.
-For example, you might hook up a printer on one USB port and use the second for a network drive that your whole household can access.
+For example, you might hook up a printer to one USB port and use the second for a network drive that your whole household can access.
 Granted, these USB 2.0 ports are significantly slower than USB 3.0 ports, but that’s reasonable in a router this affordable.

 We like the visual appearance of this device.
-It’s not an out-of-this-world space-age design, and it’s not boring.
+It’s not an out-of-this-world space-age design, yet it’s not so simple as to be bland and boring.
 It strikes a perfect balance between style and function.

 - Highest Wi-Fi speeds